 Two prosecutors have been tapped by Gov. Eric Holcomb to fill a pair of judicial vacancies including one to the brand-new court in Marshall County.

 Legislative and congressional districts have been drawn across Indiana so that slivers of urban areas are attached to large swaths of rural land.
 As a result, voters are not given true representation because their elected officials are representing segments of different communities of interest rather than a segment with common interests.

 Four magistrates and one lawyer have been named as finalists to fill an upcoming vacancy on the St. Joseph Superior Court.
 The finalists were announced by a judicial selection panel that was reduced to five members after two were disqualified.

 A northern Indiana judge has issued an injunction prohibiting Gov. Eric Holcomb from appointing a new judge to the St. Joseph Superior Court while a lawsuit filed against the governor by a fellow Republican appointee to that county’s judicial nominating commission proceeds.

 The Indiana Court of Appeals has upheld a northern Indiana jury’s award of more than $112 million for a Carmel spine surgeon who won a royalty battle against medical device manufacturers.

-The Indiana State Department of Health on Thursday reported 1,051 new COVID-19 cases, an all-time daily high.
+The Indiana State Department of Health on Thursday reported a record number of new COVID-19 cases and hospitalizations for the second day in a row.